unikraft/docs/content/en/community/hackathons/usoc23/challenges/index.md

    For the applications in the [`dynamic-apps` repository](https://github.com/unikraft/dynamic-apps), add scripts that will run the app on top of Unikraft and check that it works.

    20 points will be awarded for each script.

+1. **Building and testing helloworld with Hyper-V**

+   For this you need a Windows installation with Hyper-V support.
+   Follow the instructions [here](https://github.com/unikraft/plat-hyperv/pull/1#issuecomment-1324421133) to build and test a helloworld application with Hyper-V.

+   30 points for making it work, no PR submission required

+1. **Building and testing helloworld with VMware**

+   For this you need to install VMware support.
+   Follow the instructions [here](https://docs.google.com/document/d/189y5zncps37ghng7QS86foFoYoFK_q63RE0vpn0kCg0/edit?usp=sharing) to build and test a helloworld application with VMware.

+   30 points for making it work, no PR submission required